 Most older adults have a strong desire to continue to live independently and are willing to risk their safety for this.
 However, most children put a higher value on safety and want to intervene with help in the home or a suggested move.
-At the Center for Senior Health, we evaluate a person’s functional status and memory to help recommend when and if additional help is needed or an alternative living situation should be considered.
+At the Summa Health Senior Health Center, we evaluate a person’s functional status and memory to help recommend when and if additional help is needed or an alternative living situation should be considered.

 Is it ok that my dad still drives?

 Many older adults will have to give up driving at some point.
 Seniors that are cognitively intact but have physical problems such as poor mobility, impaired vision or medication side effects will often retire from driving when they feel unsafe.
 Patients with dementia or memory loss do not have this insight.
-At the Center for Senior Health, we can evaluate memory and make recommendations about driving safety.
+At the Summa Health Senior Health Center, we can evaluate memory and make recommendations about driving safety.
 We have arrangements with occupational therapists and driving instructors that can help in borderline cases.
 This is a very difficult issue for adult children to deal with; we will be sure you have the help and support you need to make this decision.

 What can I do to be sure my mom remembers to take her medications?

 There are many strategies that can be employed to help with medication compliance, including simplifying the regimen, providing pill boxes or more high tech gadgets that alarm when a pill needs to be taken.
+Our geriatricians and geriatric nurse practitioners will evaluate the medication list and collaborate with your PCP or specialists to minimize the risks of harm.
 Our social workers can help families evaluate and implement these kinds of tools.

 I keep hearing about older adults falling victim to financial scams.
 What can I do to be sure that doesn’t happen to my dad?